 Things are changing quickly for online stores.
 Many of these changes are directly connected with modern technologies that appear once in a while and evolve quickly.

-Technologies are trying to adapt to new Google updates, as well as to make the customers buying behaviour easier, more pleasant, and efficient.
-Consequently, it results in many challenges that today’s webshops need to overcome as well as the goals they want, or planned to achieve.
+Technologies are trying to adapt to new Google updates, as well as to make the customers buying behavior easier, more pleasant, and efficient.
+Consequently, it results in many challenges that today’s webshops need to overcome, as well as the goals they want or planned to achieve.

 Challenges of today’s webshops